Most writers never get rich.

 The people who follow this model successfully are like writing machines — they crank out quality content quickly and don’t allow themselves to get bogged down in any one project.

-2) Create Collateral for Content-Hungry Businesses
+2. Make Money by Creating Collateral for Content-Hungry Businesses

 In the last five years, content marketing — this concept of creating valuable content to attract customers and build credibility and trust — has undoubtedly gone mainstream.

 The result?
 More and more businesses are getting into the content game.
 Some have a clear strategy, while others are just jumping on the bandwagon and hoping it pays off down the line.

 This has created a market for smart writers who can write for a specific audience.
 These content-hungry businesses need articles, white papers, case studies — the list goes on.
 And they fully expect to pay for them.